ReplayTV: Bankruptcy

-ReplayTV ended their services the same day.
+Parent company of ReplayTV, Digital Networks North America filed for Chapter 7 bankruptcy.
+Following the announcement, ReplayTV ended services.

 Legal battle

 On October 31, 2001, numerous TV companies, including the three major networks, filed a lawsuit against SONICblue, which at the time marketed the ReplayTV device.
 They alleged that the ReplayTV 4000 series was part of an “unlawful scheme” that “attacks the fundamental economic underpinnings of free television and basic nonbroadcast services” according to the lawsuit.

 The TV industry attacked ReplayTV for two reasons: